fberton/algolia_technical_test/README.md

 $ grunt serve
 ```

-This command will create a local web server in order to test the project.
+This command will create a local web server.
+This server will help you to test the project.
-Once launched, you can visualize the project at http://localhost:9001.
+Once launched, you can visualize it at http://localhost:9001.
-A livereload is configured, each modification on {js,css,html} files and the Gruntfile
+A watch module is configured to build the project each time you modify a {js,css,html} file.
-will reload the project on the brower.
+A livereload module is also configured to automatically refresh the browser.

 ## Publish